2021 W Series

-The 2021 W Series was the second season of the W Series motor racing championship, replacing the 2020 season after it was cancelled due of the COVID-19 pandemic.
+The 2021 W Series was the second season of the W Series motor racing championship, replacing the 2020 season after it was cancelled due to the COVID-19 pandemic.
 The championship was exclusively open to female racing drivers as a Formula Regional-level racing series in support of the 2021 Formula One World Championship.

 Jamie Chadwick entered the season as the defending W Series champion, having won the title in 2019.
 Chadwick secured her second consecutive championship, winning the 2021 title at the season finale race, at Circuit of the Americas.

+Calendar

+The series management announced on 12 November 2020 that the season would consist of eight rounds all held in support of the 2021 Formula One World Championship, including two rounds scheduled for the cancelled 2020 season at the Circuit of the Americas and Autódromo Hermanos Rodríguez.
+A provisional calendar was then revealed on 8 December 2020.
+After Formula One made slight amendments to its calendar, the W Series moved its first event from Circuit Paul Ricard to the Red Bull Ring.
+Later on in the year, when Formula One postponed the 2021 Mexico City Grand Prix, the season finale was shifted from Mexico City to a second race in Austin.

 Entries

 The following drivers and teams made up the grid for the 2021 W Series season.
 All teams used Hankook tyres, and ran two mechanically identical Tatuus F.3 T-318 cars with two drivers.
 All cars were operated by Fine Moments, and 'teams' were purely for sponsorship and identification purposes.

 Driver changes

 The top twelve drivers from the 2019 championship were all qualified for the 2020 season, leaving eight vacancies in the driver line-up.
 Forty new drivers applied to take part in the season; however, only fourteen of those took part in the first test which took place between 16 and 18 September 2019 at the Circuito de Almería, Spain.
 The final 18 drivers were announced on 17 December 2020, with the possibility of more being announced at a later date.
 A list of five reserve drivers was announced on 11 June 2021, comprising 2019 drivers Gosia Rdest, Naomi Schiff and Caitlin Wood, British F4 podium finisher Abbi Pulling, and Tasmin Pepper, who was unable to take part in the season due to the COVID-19 travel restrictions.